 - Temporary or contingent work has obvious appeal to people doing the work, giving them more flexibility and options, etc., and to employers who can find talent when they need it from anywhere…but what do you say to the counterargument: an extended workforce implies that you’re on a perpetual hiring footing…which can be expensive, resource-intensive, time-consuming in that you’re continually needing to onboard and train, and it doesn’t always produce reliable results?

-- HR tracks metrics like engagement and retention and Procurement KPIs focus on cost and risk/ How do see organizations reconciling this in working toward their their common goal: filling skill gaps with high-quality workers in the most cost-effective manner.
+- HR tracks metrics like engagement and retention and Procurement KPIs focus on cost and risk/ How do you see organizations reconciling this in working toward their their common goal: filling skill gaps with high-quality workers in the most cost-effective manner.

 - Will an increasingly extended workforce, where work is mostly transactional, make company culture less important?